PhonologicalCorpusTools/CorpusTools/docs/source/informativity.rst

 informativity.py to create three dictionaries containing:

-1. The frequency of a segment occurring given a context, with contexts as the key and captured in the dictionary math:`SegFreq`.
+1. The frequency of a segment occurring given a context, with contexts as the key and captured in the dictionary :math:`SegFreq`.
-2. The frequency of those contexts, regardless of the segment that occurs after
+2. The frequency of those contexts, regardless of the segment that occurs afterward.
-3. The conditional probabilities of a segment occurring in a given context, captured in dictionary math:`ContextProb`.
+3. The conditional probabilities of a segment occurring in a given context, captured in dictionary :math:`ContextProb`.

-Given this input, the informativity of a given segment is calculated as follows, in Python pseudocode:
+Given this input, the informativity of a given segment is calculated as follows:

-:math:`\frac{-\sum SegFreq[c]*log_{2}, for c \in ContextProb}{\sum s \in SegFreq}`
+:math:`\frac{-\sum SegFreq[c]*log_{2}\,for\,c \in ContextProb}{\sum s \in SegFreq}`

-The following is an example run of the function for a single segment, using the lemurian corpus:
+The following is an example run of the function for a single segment, using the built-in lemurian corpus (see :ref:`examplecorpora`):

 .. image:: static/informativity1GUI.png
    :width: 90%